-Do I need to wear sunscreen indoors?
-Can the sun’s rays penetrate through windows and damage your skin?
-Long story short, they sure can.
+Now that most of us are spending a lot more time indoors, you may be wondering if you still need to wear sunscreen every day.
+Long story short, if your home has windows, you definitely do.
 Keep reading to find out what kind of rays you should look out for indoors and how you can protect your skin from them on a daily basis.

 You probably already know that you need to wear SPF when you’re outside because that’s when you can get a sunburn.
-But what about all those other days when you’re indoors or driving in your car, surrounded by natural light?
+But what about current days when you’re indoors or driving in your car, surrounded by natural light?
 We’re often asked, “Do I need to wear sunscreen indoors?” and we always provide the same answer:

 Yes, the sun’s UVA (aging) rays penetrate through clouds and windows, and those are the rays that are responsible for issues like discoloration, fine lines and all those other little things we don’t like about our skin.
 They’re also the ones that cause skin cancer.
 Read on to find out 1) why these rays behave the way they do and 2) what kind of SPF combats them.

 The sun’s different rays and how they affect you: